Cruising (film)

 Cruising is a 1980 crime thriller written and directed by William Friedkin, and starring Al Pacino, Paul Sorvino and Karen Allen.
-It is loosely based on the novel by The New York Times reporter Gerald Walker about a serial killer targeting gay men, particularly the men associated with the leather scene in the late 1970s.
-The title is a double entendre, for "cruising" can describe both police officers on patrol and men who are cruising for sex.
+It is loosely based on the 1970 novel by The New York Times reporter Gerald Walker about a serial killer targeting gay men, particularly the men associated with the leather scene.
+The title is a double entendre, as "cruising" can describe both police officers on patrol and men who are cruising for sex.
 It was an international co-production between West Germany and the United States.

 Poorly received by critics when released, Cruising performed moderately at the box office.
 Pacino subsequently called the film "exploitative".
-The shooting and promotion were dogged by gay rights protesters who believed that the film stigmatized them.
-The film's open-ended finale was criticized by Robin Wood and Bill Krohn as further complicating what they felt were the director's incoherent changes to the rough cut and synopsis, as well as other production issues.
+The shooting and promotion were dogged by gay rights protesters who believed that the film stigmatized them as a community.
+The film, including its open-ended finale, polarized critics, but in the decades since its initial release, the film has developed a cult following.

 Plot

-In New York City, amidst a hot summer, body parts of men are showing up in the Hudson River.
-The police suspect it to be the work of a serial killer who is picking up gay men at West Village bars such as the Eagle's Nest, the Ramrod and the Cock Pit, and taking them to cheap rooming houses or motels, tying them up and stabbing them to death.
+Amidst a hot summer in New York City, the dismembered body parts of men begin appearing in the Hudson River.
+Police suspect a serial killer is targeting gay men at West Village bars such as the Eagle's Nest, the Ramrod and the Cock Pit, luring them to cheap hotels, tying them up, and stabbing them to death.
+Under pressure to solve the case before the Democratic National Convention, NYPD Captain Edelson asks officer Steve Burns to go undercover in the city's gay S&M and leather bar scene to track down the killer, as Burns matches the victims' physical characteristics.

-Captain Edelson asks officer Steve Burns, who is slim and dark-haired like the victims, to go deep undercover into the world of gay S&M and leather bars in the Meatpacking District to track down the killer.
-Burns accepts the assignment, viewing the high-profile case as a way to rapidly advance his career.
-He rents an apartment in the area and befriends neighbor Ted Bailey, a struggling young gay playwright.
-Burns' undercover work takes a toll on his relationship with his girlfriend Nancy due to his inability to tell her the details of his current assignment and his developing friendship with Ted, who is having relationship problems with his jealous and overbearing dancer boyfriend Gregory.

-Burns mistakenly compels the police to interrogate waiter Skip Lee, who is intimidated and beaten to coerce a confession before the police discover that Skip's fingerprints do not match the killer's.
-Burns is disturbed by the brutality, and tells Captain Edelson that he did not agree to the assignment so that people could be beaten simply for being gay.
-Exhausted by the undercover work, Burns is close to quitting, but Edelson convinces him to continue the investigation.
-Edelson, in turn, reprimands the officers who interrogated Skip.